 - 35. The Panel will generally include a procedure for assessing and paying costs when making a costs order.
 Undertakings should also address this. - 36.
-An example costs order is Attachment A. - 37.
+An example of costs order terms is Attachment A. - 37.
 The confidentiality undertaking in relation to Panel proceedings applies to the whole of the proceedings.
 It therefore applies to the production of documents to an independent cost consultant for assessment.